coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 [community Ruby style guide](https://github.com/bbatsov/ruby-style-guide) and the complementary
 [community Rails style guide](https://github.com/bbatsov/rails-style-guide).
-Our continous integration setups runs Rubocop on each commit to ensure they're being followed.
+Our continuous integration setups runs Rubocop on each commit to ensure they're being followed.
 For example, in Ruby: